Zue77/Pima-Indians-Diabetes-Dataset/README.md

 Files:
   diabetes_data.csv: The CSV file containing the diabetes dataset. code.py: The Python script used for data analysis and machine learning tasks.
-  G5.ipynb: Python notebook for better understainding and description for each section of th code.
+  G5.ipynb: Python notebook for better understanding and description for each section of th code.